Mariojey/My_pocket_node/README.md

 ```
 As you can see for running is used *npm* which has been installed automatically with node.js

-If you want to run this app and modify it you should run this with nodemon.
-Then any changes which you provide will not interrupt the operation of the application, and process will be restarting automatically.
-To start backend with nodemon ypou should use this commend in your console:
+If you want to run this app and modify it you should run this with *nodemon*.
+Then any changes which you provide will not interrupt the operation of the application, and process will be restarting automatically on save (Ctrl+S).
+To start backend with nodemon you should use this command in your console:

 ```
     npm run devWatch